Home >> What We Do >> Keep You Informed >> Science Corner >>

 Problems with Animal Tests

 The toxicity tests that are currently accepted by regulatory agencies (most being animal tests) were developed decades ago and are based on what was considered to be the best science at that time.
-Many regulations were developed around these animal tests, and toxicologists in both industry and the regulatory agencies have become comfortable with using the animal data for decision-making purposes.
+Many regulations were developed around these methods of animal testing, and toxicologists in both industry and the regulatory agencies have become comfortable with using the animal data for decision-making purposes.
 This comfort and policy complexity has contributed to foot-dragging when it comes to efforts in replacing them.

 In addition to the ethical concerns and growing public opposition to the pain and suffering inflicted on animals, alternatives to these animal-based toxicity tests are now being sought for additional reasons, not the least of which include: